inumakieu/HomeMenuNX/README.md

 You need devkitPro in order to compile this, along with libnx and SDL2.
 To install all of them, follow the instructions for installing devkitPro from the official installation guide at: https://github.com/devkitPro/pacman/releases/tag/v1.0.2
-After you install (dpk-)pacman successfully, run the command below to install the sdl2 dependencies
+After you install (dkp-)pacman successfully, run the command below to install the sdl2 dependencies
 ```sh
 sudo dkp-pacman -S switch-sdl2 switch-sdl2_gfx switch-sdl2_image switch-sdl2_mixer switch-sdl2_net switch-sdl2_ttf
 ```